ArnoAnsems/CatacombGL/README.md

 * GOG.com and catacomb.games for providing a platform to obtain the Catacomb 3D games.
 * Roland Ansems for playtesting every level and reporting various bugs.
 * NY00123 for developing the Reflection Keen source port.
 The part of Reflection Keen that handles music and sound effects is reused in CatacombGL.

 # History
+* Version 0.4.3 (2020-03-25) New in this release:
+  * Improved the performance of the OpenGL renderer.
+  * Added an "Extended" mode for the "Show frame rate" setting.
+When set, additional information such as the name of the graphics card is displayed.
+  * Added a "Loading Control Panel" animation to Catacomb 3D.
+Suggested by Dinoaur.
+  * Fix: support for OpenGL 2.x hardware.
+Suggested by InDOOMnesia.
+  * Fix: melee enemies in Catacomb 3D will no longer attempt to attack from too far away.
+Reported by Dinoaur.
+  * Fix: added the fizzle fade effect when opening the title screen in Catacomb 3D.
+Reported by Dinoaur.
+  * Fix: prevent the wizard's hand from bopping while shooting magick missiles repeatedly.
+Reported by Dinoaur.

+# History
 * Version 0.4.2 (2020-02-20) New in this release: